sodafoundation/documentation/content/getting-started/_index.md

 ---
 title: Getting Started
 description: "Quick access links to tutorials and concepts."
-weight: 10
+weight: 1
 disableToc: false
 ---

 {{% notice note %}}
+Our documentation is being updated.
 This document will be updated shortly.
+Please check back later.
 {{% /notice %}}

 ## Community